JorgeMinjares/UTEP-Rover-Senior/README.md

 # Rover For Automated Soil Acquisition (RASA) :zap:
 ## **Objective**
-The objective of this project is to automate soil information acquisition.
-The rover is designed to maneuver between crop field lines and probe the soil with senosrs to acquire desired information.
-Once the system processes the information, it is sent over to the GUI and presented to the user.
+The objective of this project is to automate soil data acquisition.
+The rover is designed to maneuver between the crop fields and probe the soil with senosrs to acquire data.
+Once the system processes the information, it is sent over to the GUI and display to the user.
 ## **Team Members**
 - Octavio Galindo
   - Graphical User Interface (GUI)